 Along the way, be sure to follow the directions of Tour marshals.
 They’ll keep you safe and on track.

-Click here for the 2013 TD Five Boro Bike Tour Route Map and see below for the route description.
+Click here for the 2014 TD Five Boro Bike Tour Route Map.

 - 40 miles

-Riders in the rear third of the Tour will be directed to take a route that bypasses the Astoria Park rest area and leads directly to the Con Ed Learning Center rest area, shortening the Tour by 4 miles.
+Riders in the rear of the Tour may be directed to a shortened route that bypasses the Astoria Park rest area and leads directly to the Con Ed Learning Center rest area, a shortcut of 4 miles.

 Leaving the Tour

 If you need to leave the Tour for any reason, we recommend doing so at the following locations and by the following modes of transportation.
 Note: If you leave the Tour, you will be riding on open roads and will have to watch for cars and road hazards.

 Mile 14, York Avenue and 63rd Street, Manhattan: This is your last chance to exit the Tour in Manhattan.
 If you don’t want to go to Queens, travel straight on 63rd Street after the Tour exits FDR Drive.
 Do not take the left-hand turn onto the ramp of the Queensboro (59th Street) Bridge.